 Brewing coffee in a French Press can be summarized in three simple steps: Pour in your boiling water over your coffee grounds, let it steep for two to three minutes, and press down the plunger.
 It really doesn’t get any easier and quicker than this!

-The French Press comes in many different colors, designs, and shapes – you can find some of my personal favorite best French presses in this article.
+The French Press comes in many different colors, designs, and shapes – take a look at some of my handpicked best French Press coffee makers.

-The great thing about the Hario V60 is that you can take your time with an elegant pour-over or if you need coffee fast you can speed up the process by adjusting your grind size and the speed of your pour – but you will undoubtedly loose some of the quality.
+The great thing about the Hario V60 is that you can take your time with an elegant pour-over or if you need coffee fast you can speed up the process by adjusting your grind size and the speed of your pour – but you’ll undoubtedly lose some of the quality.
 However, that being said the Hario V60 is very forgiving, unlike some other pour over coffee makers.

 The Keurig K55 is probably one of the fastest coffee makers on my list and the time between filling the water reservoir and taking your first sip of brewed coffee is around 2-minutes.
 Although the Keurig can only brew 1-cup of coffee at a time, there really isn’t any faster way to brew coffee at home.

 The only one issue I can see with the Keurig K55, and all coffee pod machines, is the cost and waste.
 So even though the Keurig is a fast coffee maker that speed comes at a price.
-Here is a quick breakdown: each coffee pod costs around $.70 and once used that pod is then going into the trash (not recycled).
-So if you are a big coffee drinker you don’t need to be a maths wizard to see how the costs can quickly spiral out of control.
+Here’s a quick breakdown: each coffee pod costs around $.70 and once used that pod is then going into the trash (not recycled).
+So if you’re a big coffee drinker, you don’t need to be a maths wizard to see how the costs can quickly spiral out of control.

-However, that being said Keurig do offer an after sale reusable coffee podwhich enables you to fill the pod with your own coffee grounds.
+However, that being said Keurig do offer this after sale reusable coffee pod which enables you to fill the pod with your own coffee grounds.
 There are some other better options such as these coffee makers that don’t use pods.

 A lot of thought has gone into the design of the Velocity Brew.
 The spray-head has been cleverly designed to evenly coat your ground coffee helping to ensure a more even extraction.
-This is not found in many of the cheap coffee makers and to be honest it really dose make a big difference.
+This is not found on many of the cheap coffee makers and to be honest, it really does make a big difference.

-It’s not all great news for the BUNN Velocity, it does have one big drawback in my opinion.
+It’s not all great news for the BUNN Velocity, and it does have one big drawback in my opinion.
 It seems like BUNN has had to make some serious sacrifices to create such a quick coffee maker when it comes to the perfect coffee brewing temperature.
-Ideally coffee should be brewed somewhere in the range of 195-205°F, that being said the BUNN BXB Velocity only seems to reach a temperature of around 170-180°F. Although the BUNN Velocity is consistent and fast, it is also under-brewing your coffee which may or may not be a deal breaker for some of you reading this.
+Ideally, coffee should be brewed somewhere in the range of 195-205°F, with that being said the BUNN BXB Velocity only seems to reach a temperature of around 170-180°F. Although the BUNN Velocity is consistent and fast, it is also under-brewing your coffee which may or may not be a deal-breaker for some of you reading this.